wp-plugins/live-blogroll/readme.txt

 = Live Blogroll does not show a preview for some of my sites, why is that?

 The site may not have the RSS feed listed in it's HTML.
 Or simply it is unavailable at the moment.

-= Can I suggest an feature for the plugin? =

-Of course, visit <a href="http://www.prelovac.com/vladimir/wordpress-plugins/live-blogroll#comments">Live Blogroll Home Page</a>

-= I love your work, are you available for hire? =

-Yes I am, visit my <a href="http://www.prelovac.com/vladimir/services">WordPress Services</a> page to find out more.